takanory/slides/slides/20220713europython/index.rst

 .. revealjs-notes::

+   I'm from Japan.
 PyCon JP 2022 will be held as an in-person event.
    Please come to Japan!
 See you at PyCon JP!
    Let's get back to the main topic.